bjpop/website/lfg.markdown

 ## Choice of lags

-Coddington [6] recommends lags of at least (1063, 1279) and and preferably much larger values (for SPRNG he says "Be sure to use the largest possible lag").
+When the modulus is a power of two, the maximal period sequence is attainable if the lags are exponents of a primitive polynomial.
+Larger lags are also said to provide better randomness properties and Coddington [6] recommends lag pairs of at least (1063, 1279) and and preferably much larger values (for SPRNG he says "Be sure to use the largest possible lag").
+In some implementations pre-determined lags are chosen, whilst others provide a table of possible lag values.

 ## References